Chin Augmentation / Genioplasty / Chin Implants

 Its all about Balance

 It is important to understand the Balance of the entire jawline when you consider a chin augmentation.
 The chin has to ‘blend’ into the jawline, which can require the coincident augmentation of the ‘back of the jawline (ramus of the jaw).
-It is very important to understand that the jaw is composed of 3 zones or anatomic areas – the angle of the jaw, the midbody of the jaw and the chin.
+It is necessary to understand that the jaw is composed of 3 zones or anatomic areas – the angle of the jaw, the midbody of the jaw and the chin.
 Dr Wittenberg is one of the only surgeons who achieves the natural contours of all 3 areas so that the entire jawline looks well defined.

 As well, the chin has to be balanced 3-dimensionally so that the width, the height and the prominence are contoured and adjusted properly.
 For example, implants in the Chin cannot properly alter the height of the chin, nor can they achieve a natural flattening of the area under the chin – only bony surgery, which extends the muscles under the chin, can accomplish that feature.
 The ‘double chin’ is best improved with a natural bony surgery to ‘stretch’ the muscles in this area.
 (Chin implants can cause a loss of bone under the implant over time, and injure the teeth roots; and often ‘migrate’ upwards somewhat above the actual ‘chin point’ where the augmentation was aimed).